-Some of the lessons learnt were again too general.
+Some of the lessons learnt were again too general or overlapped with the evaluation.
 It would often have been better if they had been written in a way that was more specific and more related to the situation.

 Even if things went mainly well, candidates should be able to identify something to apply in a similar situation in the future.
 For example, "things went so well that I shared my experience with colleagues by way of a report so that they could also benefit from my experience".